csci-1301/csci-1301.github.io/lectures/070_object_oriented_contd/readme.md

 - Parentheses indicate a method call, like in `Console.ReadLine()` or `english.GetBuilding()`
 - In fact, the instantiation statement `new ClassRoom()` does call a method: the **constructor**
 - Constructor: A special method used to create an object.
 It "sets up" a new instance by **initializing its instance variables**.
-- If you don't write a constructor in your class, C# will generate a "default" constructor for you -- this is what's getting called when we write `new ClassRoom()` here
+- If you do not write a constructor in your class, C# will generate a "default" constructor for you -- this is what's getting called when we write `new ClassRoom()` here
 - The default constructor initializes each instance variable to its default value -- that's where default values come from

 #### Writing a constructor